 You can also check out the Top 10 IELTS Listening Tips in this video:

-Try some of these IELTS Listening Tips and hopefully you will see your score improve.
+Try some of these IELTS Listening Tips and you will see how to improve IELTS listening.

 However, as the tips explain, you must pratice to improve your listening skills as much as you can.